minio/hperf/README.md

    - Total memory in use (total for all time)

 ## Example: 20 second HTTP payload transfer test using multiple sockets
-This test will use 12 concurrent workers(concurrency) to send http requests with a payload without any timeouts inbetween requests.
+This test will use 12 concurrent workers to send http requests with a payload without any timeout between requests.
-Much like a bandwidth test, but it will also test server behaviour when multiple sockets are being created and closed.
+Much like a bandwidth test, but it will also test server behaviour when multiple sockets are being created and closed:
 ```
 $ ./hperf requests --hosts file:./hosts --id http-test-1 --duration 20 --concurrency 12
 ```

 ## Example: 20 second HTTP payload transfer test using a stream
-This will perform a 20 second bandwidth test with 12 concurrent HTTP streams.
+This will perform a 20 second bandwidth test with 12 concurrent HTTP streams:
 ```
 $ ./hperf bandwidth --hosts file:./hosts --id http-test-2 --duration 20 --concurrency 12
 ```

 ## Example: 5 Minute latency test using a 2000 Byte buffer, with a delay of 50ms between requests
-This test will send a single round trip request between servers to test base latency and reachability
+This test will send a single round trip request between servers to test base latency and reachability:
 ```
 $ ./hperf latency --hosts file:./hosts --id http-test-2 --duration 360 --concurrency 1 --requestDelay 50
 --bufferSize 2000 --payloadSize 2000